esanzgar/ng-ebi-authorization-replica/README.md

-# angular-aap-auth
+# ng-ebi-authorization

-The angular-aap-auth is a simple authentication Angular library that relies on EBI's Authentication and Authorization Profile (AAP) infrastructure.
+The ng-ebi-authorization is a simple authentication Angular library that relies on EBI's Authentication and Authorization Profile (AAP) infrastructure.
 After successful login, a JWT token is stored on the browser (via cookie, local or session storage).